kadirtikil/single-threaded-to-concurrent/README.md

 Any function in this Projects has a test.
 It's developed testdriven.

 ## Testing my project
-If you are mad enough to want to really try this then make sure the following ports are free:
+If you want to really try this then make sure the following ports are free:
 - 8001
 - 8002
 - 8003